Azfar731/multi_part_form/README.md

 This repository contains the source code for the tutorial article "Creating a Multi-Part Form Easily with React-Router (No Third-Party Libraries)".
 It demonstrates how to implement a multi-step form using only React Router's built-in capabilities, without relying on any additional form management libraries.

-## Project Overview
+## Features

-This project showcases how to:

-- Create a multi-step form using React Router's native features
+- Multi-step form implementation in React Router
 - Manage form state between different steps
 - Handle form navigation and validation
-- Implement a clean and maintainable form structure
 - Process and submit form data
+- Includes mock data(for replicating db behaviour)
+- No third-party form libraries required

 ## Tech Stack